 Cody on Total Drama Island, to the point you can't really mention the Total Drama series without someone bringing him up.

 Harold is also quite popular, despite being an eternal Butt Monkey in canon.

-In a very different way Courtney might fit this too; in show she is very unpopular with most of the other contestants because of her bossiness.
-In real life, while not exactly universally popular she has one of the largest and most vocal fanbases.
+In a very different way Courtney might fit this too; in show she's very unpopular with most of the other contestants because of her bossiness.
+In real life, while not exactly universally popular, she has one of the largest and most vocal fanbases.

 Even moreso than Courtney is Heather.
 She's the most unpopular contestant on the show (until Alejandro at the end of World Tour), yet she has a very sizable fanbase, which has only increased with each passing season.